I really enjoyed these chapters.

 Come to me in US, signal an animal in Phillipines-rude in Latin America and Korea

-Winking in Nigeria signals children to leave a room, India might be an insult, Filipino raise to say yes, columbian might wink if do not understand.
+Winking in Nigeria signals children to leave a room, India might be an insult, Filipino raise to say yes, columbian might

 Smiling at a stranger in Russia could be considered rude, Asia might think your trying to hide anger or sadness.